myoomotwani/chess-Low-Level-Design/README.md

 # chessLLD
+# Description of the project
 This is a project to simulate a sequence of chess moves.
 For each move , the program is expected to

---> Make a move if the move is valid
+--> Make a move if the move is valid <br />
 --> Skip the move if the move is invalid.

+# Rules
-The rules and description of the game can be referred from this link. https://workat.tech/machine-coding/practice/design-chess-validator-to77d8oqpx2h
+The rules and description of the game can be referred from this link. https://workat.tech/machine-coding/practice/design-chess-validator-to77d8oqpx2h <br />
 Pasting the rules below as well for convenience.

 Let's look at the game of Chess.
 Chess is a two-player strategy game played on an 8*8 checkered board.

-Rules of the game
 The game is played between two players.
 One player controls an army of white pieces and the other controls the army of black pieces.
 Each army includes the following pieces: 1 King, 1 Queen, 2 Knights, 2 Rooks, 2 Bishops, 8 Pawns
 Each piece has its own way of moving on the board.